-Accessible restrooms are available in the Independence Visitor Center, the Portrait Gallery in the Second Bank, across from Independence Hall at 5th and Chestnut Streets, and in the Benjamin Franklin Museum (fee applies).
-There are also accessible restrooms at the Germantown White House (Deshler-Morris House) located in Germantown.
+Accessible restrooms are available in the Independence Visitor Center, the Benjamin Franklin Museum (fee applies).
+There are also accessible restrooms at the Germantown White House (Deshler-Morris House) located in Germantown (currently closed).

 Some wheelchairs are available for borrowing at the Independence Visitor Center for use while in the park.
 Visitors must present a form of ID which will be held until the wheelchair is returned.
 All wheelchairs may be borrowed for the day only, and must be returned by 4:15 p.m.

 Paved sidewalks with curb cuts are available along the perimeter of all blocks in the park.
 Newly landscaped walks on Independence Mall provide clear access in the middle of the three blocks between Independence Hall and the National Constitution Center.